 In the case of the Meads Bay Beach Villas, the owners were notified about our guidelines and they immediately ceased their competition in May last year.
 A number of suspicious reviews were also removed at the time.
 If the owners break our guidelines again they will be penalized.

-Now, it’s possible, of course, that Meads Bay truly deserves to be recognized as the best hotel on the island, even with the fake reviews removed.
+Now, it’s possible, of course, that Meads Bay truly deserves recognition as the best hotel on the island, even with the fake reviews removed.
 But I’m skeptical.

-I guess I should be happy that some of the questionable reviews were deleted after Meads Bay was reported.
+I suppose I should be happy that they deleted some of the questionable reviews after Meads Bay was reported.
 But TripAdvisor’s actions — or lack of actions — may have repercussions beyond Anguilla.
 Other hotels watching this will interpret this move as a license to buy favorable reviews and not to worry about what comes next.

 The slap on the wrist won’t hurt — that much.